 From April to November, why not have a really different day out by using the Cross Lakes Experience and catch the special ferry from Pier 3 at Bowness and then the Mountain Goat 525 bus, which meets the ferry.
 You can get dropped off right at Hill Top at Near Sawrey too and visit one of the world’s most famous literary homes and the setting for many of Beatrix’s stories.
 Hill Top in Near Sawrey is managed by the National Trust and kept as if she had just stepped out for a little while.
 Many of her characters lived here, Tom Kitten, Jemima Puddle-Duck, and Samuel and Anna Maria Whiskers!

-// CELEBRATE THE 150TH ANNIVERSARY OF BEATRIX POTTER
+// CELEBRATING BEATRIX POTTER

-After a gentle meander you can pop over the hill to The Drunken Duck at Barngates and sample their famous food and take in the spectacular Lakeland views of over a well-deserved pint and enjoy a comfortable evening’s rest before continuing with your literary adventures.
+After a gentle meander you can pop over the hill to The Drunken Duck at Barngates and sample their famous food and take in the spectacular Lakeland views over a well-deserved pint and enjoy a comfortable evening’s rest before continuing with your literary adventures.

 // USEFUL POSTCODES

 Hazel Bank – CA12 5BX

 St Oswald’s – LA22 9SN